ritwikgoel/MailScript/README.md

 # MAILSCRIPT

-A super basic mail sending script to send mails over <a href='https://protonmail.com/'>PROTONMAIL</a> made with selenium
+An automated mail sending script to send mails over <a href='https://protonmail.com/'>PROTONMAIL</a> made with selenium

 ## Installation